-How to find a lost dog is a question no one wants to have a need for.
+How to find your lost dog is a question no one wants to have a need for.
 Realizing your dog is missing has got to be one of the most heart-stopping moments in dog ownership.
 Suddenly, all manner of horrible thoughts go through your mind.
 Is he hurt?
 Did someone steal him?
 Is he afraid?
-All, understandable, but the most crucial question at the moment is how do you find a lost dog.
+All, understandable, but the most crucial question at the moment is how do you find your lost dog.

-Steps to Find a Lost Dog
+Steps to Find Your Lost Dog

 - Go around your neighborhood, knocking on doors and showing your dog’s pictures to see if anyone has seen him.
 Leave your contact information in case of future sightings.
 Leave some copies of your pictures and ask the neighbors to share them with others.

 - Post some of the copied pictures on trees and utility poles in your area.
 Later, after following some of the other steps, go back and place colorful poster board behind the pictures to help draw attention to them.